pcardotatgit/ISE-Automation-Workshop/README.md

 You must update the variables in **config_pxgrid.txt** in order to grant the API interaction with ISE.

+The script is now named **pxgrid_add_end_point_to_anc_policy.py** and is imported as an external resources into the syslog server python code.
+It is now a re usable component, the function it contains can be called directly from the syslog server script.

+It is now customized to handle IP addresses instead of mac addressses.

 Code is under construction

 # Lab 5 - Use Webex Chat Bot to receive alerts on a phone and trigger Endpoint isolation